mpaulgreen/redhat_aI_blog/README.md

 # Enhancing AI Developer Experience with Red Hat: A Practical Guide to InstructLab and RHEL AI

 In today's rapidly evolving technological landscape, artificial intelligence has become a cornerstone of innovation for enterprises across industries.
 However, developing, deploying, and managing AI applications at scale presents significant challenges that many organizations struggle to overcome.
-Red Hat's comprehensive AI portfolio—including InstructLab, Red Hat Enterprise Linux (RHEL) AI, and OpenShift AI—offers a powerful solution to these challenges, enabling a seamless developer experience while maintaining enterprise-grade reliability and security.
+Red Hat's comprehensive AI portfolio—including InstructLab , Red Hat® Enterprise Linux® (RHEL) AI, and Red Hat® OpenShift® AI—offers a powerful solution to these challenges, enabling a seamless developer experience while maintaining enterprise-grade reliability and security.

 ## The Current State of AI Development Challenges